Nepal Travel Guide: What to See, Do, Costs, & Ways to Save

 Mount Everest Base Camp:

-No Nepal mention is complete without Everest.
+No mention of Nepal is complete without Everest.
 The hike to base camp is an adventure, even if you don’t summit.

 Lumbini: